Dice: Role-playing dice sets and percentile dice

 Typical role-playing dice, showing a variety of colors and styles.
 Note the older hand-inked green 12-sided die (showing an 11), manufactured before pre-inked dice were common.
 Many players collect or acquire a large number of mixed and unmatching dice.

 Polyhedral dice are commonly used in role-playing games.
 The fantasy role-playing game Dungeons & Dragons (D&D) is largely credited with popularizing dice in such games.
-Some games use only one type, like Exalted which uses only ten-sided dice.
+Some games use only one type, like Exalted and Call of Cthulhu, which use only ten-sided dice.
 Others use numerous types for different game purposes, such as D&D, which makes use of all common polyhedral dice.
 Dice are usually used to determine the outcome of events.
 Games typically determine results either as a total on one or more dice above or below a fixed number, or a certain number of rolls above a certain number on one or more dice.
 Due to circumstances or character skill, the initial roll may have a number added to or subtracted from the final result, or have the player roll extra or fewer dice.
 To keep track of rolls easily, dice notation is frequently used.

 A role-playing dice set typically comprises seven dice: one each of d4, d6, d8, d12 and d20, and two d10s, one labeled from 0 to 9 and the other labeled in tens from 00 to 90.
 These last two, taken together, are called percentile dice.
 In standard dice notation, a roll of percentile dice can be expressed as "d100", although "d%" is also seen.
 A d100 roll is typically performed like a 2d10 roll, using both decahedral dice together.
 Adding the numbers shown gives a random number from 0 to 99 – although 0+00 is typically read as 100, for consistency with other dice notation.

 The zocchihedron was invented as an alternative to percentile dice.
 Unlike percentile dice, the zocchihedron is a true d100 die, though no single die of 100 sides can be as consistently fair.